improve-ai/swift-ranker/README.md

  ### Server-Side Decision/Rewards Processing

- Some deployments may wish to handle all rewards assignments on the server side during model training.
-In this case, you may simply track generic app events to be parsed by your custom backend scripts.
+ Some deployments may wish to handle all training and reward assignements on the server side.
+In this case, you may simply track generic app events to be parsed by your custom backend scripts and converted to decisions and rewards.

  ```objc
  // omit trackDecision and trackReward on the client and use custom code on the model gateway to do it instead